streamlit/docs/content/kb/deployments/remote-start.md

 of your infrastructure is stripping the `Sec-WebSocket-Extensions` HTTP header and change that behavior.

+Additionally, a crucial note to remember: **Avoid running your application on port 3000**.
+Port 3000 serves as Streamlit's internal development port, exclusively reserved for internal usage.
+Using this port externally could lead to conflicts, potentially causing the "Please wait..." issue.
+While a workaround for this particular conflict might become available in the future, it's advisable to steer clear of using port 3000 for now to ensure smooth application functionality.

 ### Symptom #3: Unable to upload files when running in multiple replicas

 If the file uploader widget returns an error with status code 403, this is probably